✓ Reviewed against PDSA, Blue Cross & Animal PoisonLine guidance · Last reviewed: 2026-04

 Can dogs eat chestnut mushrooms?

-Yes — same species as button mushrooms, just a different cultivar.
+Yes — same species as button mushrooms.
 Plain cooked, small amounts.

 Can dogs eat raw mushrooms?